sarnold/pyserv/README.rst

 **New**

-* experimental tftp server daemon based on py3tftp
+* experimental tftp server daemon based on tftpy
 * run ``tox -e tftp`` to create a virtual env and view defaults
-* ACK_TMOUT and CON_TMOUT are timeouts specific to tftp connections
+* SOCK_TIMEOUT is specific to tftp client/server connections
 * script args and ENV values are otherwise the same as ``httpdaemon``